vincent-lafouasse/Summermall-TD/README.md

 # Summermall Tower Defense

 A mazing tower defense game inspired by Wintermaul TD.
-Written basically in C with minimal C++ features.
+Written basically in C with a conservative use of C++ features for convenience.

 ## Build and run